“And yet diamonds should not have to be a curse…”

 Matthew A. Runci is President and CEO of Jewelers of America (JA), the national trade association for retail jewelers.
 Since joining the association in 1995, his primary mission has been to enhance members’ business reputations and preserve consumers’ confidence in the purchase of jewelry.
 Under Runci’s leadership, JA has developed comprehensive professional skills standards for retail jewellers.
 Runci has also guided the development of a variety of responsible business practice initiatives for use by JA’s 11,000 member stores.
 Runci was centrally involved in the establishment of the Kimberley Process Certification Scheme, the Clean Diamond Trade Act, and the World Diamond Council’s System of Warranties, to prevent the trade in conflict diamonds.
 In 2005, he led JA to become a founding member of the Responsible Jewellery Council (RJC), a mine-to-retail supply chain initiative working to institute a variety of ethical, social and environmental practices for its members.
 Runci currently serves as Chairman of the RJC Board of Directors and is a member of the Board of Directors of DDI.
 During his earlier career, Runci taught international relations at the university level.
 He holds a PhD from the University of Virginia and a BA from Boston College.

-John Lowden is a Chartered Accountant and former Partner of Ernst & Young LLP.
+John Lowden is a Chartered Professional Accountant and a former Partner of a major international accounting firm.
 He has more than 30 years experience dealing with financial and tax planning issues involving a wide variety of assignments including major corporate reorganizations and international engagements for large companies.
-John has dealt with a broad range of cross-border corporate matters and tax treaty issues.
 He has written and lectured widely on taxation and accounting matters with articles published by The Canadian Tax Journal, the Canadian Petroleum Journal and the Canadian Tax Foundation.
 He has lectured on accounting, auditing and taxation in both the Management and Chartered Accountant Programs at McGill University in Montreal.
-John acted as a Judge for The John Molson School Of Business International MBA Case Study Competition at Concordia University.
-In his community, he is a Board Member and Treasurer of the Fairbairn House Corporation.
-As a sports enthusiast John is the Director and Fleet Captain of the Trident Yacht Club.
+John acts as a Judge for The John Molson School Of Business International MBA Case Study Competition at Concordia University.
+In his community, he is a Board Member and Treasurer of Fairbairn House, a regional interpretive heritage centre.

 Andrew Bone is Director of International Relations at De Beers.
 He started with De Beers as a diamond sorter and worked in many and various sections of the Rough Diamond Division, including overseas secondments in South Africa and Belgium.
 Later, he became an overseas buyer for six years, serving mostly in the Democratic Republic of the Congo.
 Following a year in the Sales Department, he joined Marketing Liaison and Corporate Communications where he headed a small team that worked on developing stakeholder relations and contributing to the establishment of the Kimberley Process Certification Scheme.
 He went on to develop the concept of the Diamond Development Initiative with NGOs, Partnership Africa Canada and Global Witness.
 Andrew Bone is also a director of the World Diamond Council and is a part-time lecturer at the University of Westminster’s Business School where he teaches Marketing.
 He is also an elected board member of the Extractive Industries Transparency Initiative (EITI).